 In Question 22 of the Allocation Application, how can an Applicant earn the five priority points for investing in Unrelated entities?

-Beginning in the Combined 2015-16 NMTC application round, an Applicant may earn 5 priority points if it intends to invest in and commits to use “substantially all” of its QEI proceeds to make investments in one or more businesses in which persons Unrelated to the Applicant and the Subsidiary CDE hold the majority equity interest (“Unrelated Entities”) during and after the NMTC compliance period.
-Whether a QALICB is related to a CDE is determined pursuant to IRC Sections 267(b) and 707(b) (1).
+Beginning in the Combined 2015-16 NMTC application round, an Applicant may earn 5 priority points if it intends to invest in and commits to use “substantially all” of its QEI proceeds to make investments in one or more businesses in which persons Unrelated to the Applicant and the Subsidiary Allocatee hold the majority equity interest (“Unrelated Entities”) during and after the NMTC compliance period.
+Whether a QALICB is related to a CDE is determined pursuant to IRC Sections 267(b) and 707(b)(1).

 An Allocatee investing in Unrelated Entities will be in compliance with its Allocation Agreement only if persons Unrelated to the Allocatee and Subsidiary Allocatee (if the Subsidiary Allocatee makes the QLICI) will hold a majority equity interest in the QALICB after a QEI is made in the Allocatee or Subsidiary Allocatee, but before the Allocatee or Subsidiary Allocatee uses the proceeds of that QEI to make its initial QLICI in the QALICB.
-The Allocatee must determine whether such persons are related to the Allocatee and Subsidiary Allocatee (within the meaning of IRC §267(b) and §707(b) (1)) in consultation with its own tax advisors.
-The CDFI Fund will assess compliance with the Unrelated Entities requirement at the Allocatee and Subsidiary Allocatee level, if the Subsidiary Allocatee makes the QLICI.
-This requirement applies to all QLICIs made with Allocations awarded in the 2018 round.
+The Allocatee must determine whether such persons are related to the Allocatee and Subsidiary Allocatee (within the meaning of IRC §267(b) and §707(b)(1)) in consultation with its own tax advisors.
+The CDFI Fund will assess compliance with the Unrelated Entities requirement at the Allocatee level, and also at the Subsidiary Allocatee level if the Subsidiary Allocatee makes the QLICI.
+This requirement applies to all QLICIs made with Allocations awarded in the 2019 round.

-Anti-Abuse Provision: The CDFI Fund may review any subsequent changes in the QALICB, Allocatee CDE, or Subsidiary CDE ownership resulting in common ownership between the Allocatee CDE (and Subsidiary CDE) and the QALICB on a case-by-case basis to determine whether a principal purpose of a transaction or a planned series of transactions is to achieve a result that is inconsistent with the purpose of this rule.
+Anti-Abuse Provision: The CDFI Fund may review any subsequent changes in the QALICB, Allocatee, or Subsidiary Allocatee ownership resulting in common ownership between the Allocatee (and Subsidiary Allocatee) and the QALICB on a case-by-case basis to determine whether a principal purpose of a transaction or a planned series of transactions is to achieve a result that is inconsistent with the purpose of this rule.

-If an Applicant intends to combine historic tax credits with NMTCs and use a lease pass-through structure in which the CDE will be the 100 percent owner of the Master Tenant, and therefore a lessee of the QALICB and/or a member of the QALICB, does the Applicant need to describe this relationship in its response to Question 23(d)?
+If an Applicant intends to combine historic tax credits with NMTCs and use a lease pass-through structure in which the CDE will be the 100 percent owner of the Master Tenant and, therefore, a lessee of the QALICB and/or a member of the QALICB, does the Applicant need to describe this relationship in its response to Question 23(d)?

 Yes, the Applicant should disclose this relationship in Question 23(d).
 The Applicant may discuss how this relationship adds value to the QALICB both in the response to Question 23(d) and in the response to Question 23(f).
 The scoring criteria do not penalize the Applicant for using a lease pass-through structure to twin New Markets Tax Credits with Historic Tax Credits, provided the Applicant articulates how this structure adds notable added value to the QALICB.